ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 * **vsperf/Perf-Verify.conf**

-All the variables needed by scripts are sitting here in this config file.
+All the variables needed by scripts are sitting in this config file.
+We add few comments for some of them here.